 The Jury of Boris Pergamenschikow Prize 2019

-Trio Tempestoso: The Story
+Trio Tempestoso: Die Geschichte

 The Graz based Trio Tempestoso, formed in 2017, quickly gained its reputation as the winners of the Boris Pergamenschikow Award 2019 in Berlin.
 The jury of one of the largest and most prestigious competitions for contemporary music, held every three years under the honorary patronage of Mrs. Tatjana Pergamenschikow and Sir András Schiff, pointed out the "high-level instrumental interpretation" and wrote that the musicians "with their exciting performance combine the musical tradition with the spirit of the present and indicate the direction of the future".

 The members of the trio are young Slovenian musicians: accordionist Sanja Mlinarič, clarinetist Andraž Golob and cellist Urban Megušar.
 Their repertoire consists of original compositions, written for this unique combination of instruments and defined by a seemingly orchestral sound of the ensemble.
-The young musicians have been performing in concert halls throughout Europe, most recently their performances have been broadcastet by Austrian Radio Ö1 and Radio Slovenia.
+The young musicians have been performing in concert halls throughout Europe, most recently their performances have been broadcasted by Austrian Radio Ö1 and Radio Slovenia.

 The trio was formed at the University for Music and performing Arts in Graz, Austria - the musicians had the privilege to work with Janne Rättyä, Gerald Pachinger, Julian Arp, and Martin Rainer.